 Most communities surrounding the Village have experienced an increase in population since 2010, although at slightly varying rates (See Table 16).
 Only Suttons Bay and the Township have experienced a loss in population.
 The Township's population includes that of the Village, so that indicates a greater drop in the township compared to that of the Village in the last decade.

 Table 16.
-Population and Growth of the Village of Suttons Bay and Surrounding Communities, 2010-2020
+Population and Growth of Surrounding Communities, 2010-2020